-People walk through a square in Rome with the Pantheon in the background
+People walk through a square in Rome with an ancient columned building in the background

 Left: The Colosseum.
 Toni Palomares/Shutterstock Right: The Pantheon.
 Viacheslav Lopatin/Shutterstock